Under Wraps (2021 film): Plot

-Buzzy successfully translates the amulet which says that both mummies must be in their sarcophaguses by the third day that he came back to life, or he'll turn to dust.
-They soon discover that Kubot's men took Harold's sarcophagus out of his house and Kubot finds Gilbert's inhaler in his basement, and he discovers that the kids stole him, and he and his men confront Harold and the kids, but they manage to escape, and Kubot sees that Harold is alive and could be worth a lot of money.
+Buzzy successfully translates the amulet, which says that both mummies must be in their sarcophaguses by the third day that he came back to life, or he'll turn to dust.
+They soon discover that Kubot's men took Harold's sarcophagus out of his house.
+Kubot finds Gilbert's inhaler in his basement, and he discovers that the kids stole Harold, so he and his men confront Harold and the kids, but they manage to escape.
+Upon realizing that Harold is alive, Kubot feels that he could be worth a lot of money.

 Harold and the kids go to their school's Halloween carnival to find Buzzy to get her to drive them to an abandoned ice cream factory, where Harold's sarcophagus is, and Harold starts dancing at the carnival.
-Meanwhile, Kubot and his men arrive at the carnival and start chasing Gilbert and Harold through the haunted house and Kubot takes the amulet off Harold, turning him back to normal and they take off with him, and Buzzy and the kids follow them to the ice cream factory.
+Meanwhile, Kubot and his men arrive at the carnival and start chasing Gilbert and Harold through the haunted house.
+Kubot manages to takes the amulet off Harold, turning him back to normal, and he takes off with him, with Buzzy and the kids following them to the ice cream factory.

-Kubot and his men deliver Harold to Ravensworth, an art collector and they show her the amulet bringing Harold to life, which impresses her.
-The kids arrive into the factory, but Gilbert bails on them not wanting to get killed, but later decides to face his fears after talking to an owl.
+Kubot and his men deliver Harold to Ravensworth, an art collector, and they show her the amulet bringing Harold to life, which impresses her.
+The kids arrive at the factory, but Gilbert bails on them not out of fear.
+He later decides to face his fears after talking to an owl.

-Marshall, Amy, and Buzzy sneak in and Buzzy gets chased by Kubat's men while dressed as a werewolf, and she and Amy get captured and Marshall warns them that Harold will turn to dust if Harold doesn't go back into his coffin, but Kubat won't listen, then Gilbert appears and gets the amulet back and throws it back on Harold and he breaks free of his chains and starts attacking the henchmen and Kubot and Ravensworth get knocked out with a trap that Buzzy set.
+Marshall, Amy, and Buzzy sneak in, and Buzzy gets chased by Kubot's men.
+She and Amy get captured and Marshall warns Kubot that Harold will turn to dust if Harold doesn't go back into his coffin, but Kubot won't listen.
+Gilbert appears, gets the amulet back and throws it back on Harold, who breaks free of his chains and starts attacking the henchmen.
+Kubot and Ravensworth get knocked out with a trap that Buzzy set.
 Gilbert admits that he came back because he was really scared about losing his friends and says that he's not scared anymore.

-Buzzy and the kids then break into the museum where Harold reunites with his girlfriend and the kids says goodbye to him as he goes back into his coffin, but not without Marshall giving him an empty bottle of hot sauce to remember him by.
+Buzzy and the kids then break into the museum where Harold reunites with his girlfriend, and the kids say goodbye to him as he goes back into his sarcophagus, with Marshall giving him an empty bottle of hot sauce to remember him by.

-Meanwhile, the news reports that Harold was delivered to the museum and that Kubat and his goons were arrested and Marshall invites Ted to be in his next movie, having starting to accept him and tells his mom that they should be together if they're happy together.
+Meanwhile, the news reports that Harold was delivered to the museum and that Kubot and his goons were arrested.
+Marshall invites Ted to be in his next movie, having started to accept him.
+He also tells his mom that they should be together if they're happy together.
 Amy also decides to stay in town and she, Marshall, and Gilbert all go see Warthead again.